SimonDanisch/Bonito.jl/README.md

 [![Build Status](https://travis-ci.com/SimonDanisch/JSServe.jl.svg?branch=master)](https://travis-ci.com/SimonDanisch/JSServe.jl)

 Easy way of building interactive applications from Julia.
 Uses Hyperscript to create HTML descriptions, and allows to execute Javascript & building of widgets.
-It also supports an offline mode, that exports your interactive app to a folder, and optionally records a statemap for all UI elements, so that a running jUlia process isn't necessary anymore.
+It also supports an offline mode, that exports your interactive app to a folder, and optionally records a statemap for all UI elements, so that a running Julia process isn't necessary anymore.

 Have a look at the [examples](https://github.com/SimonDanisch/JSServe.jl/tree/master/examples), or check out the most outstanding ones:
 ## Markdown support